WestonThayer/portfolio2/src/writing/2014/11/27/bootstrap-theme-for-doxygen/index.md

 section:
     writing: true
-title: A Bootstrap theme for Doxygen
+title: A Bootstrap Theme for Doxygen
 description: A practical guide to High Contrast mode in Windows.
 enableComments: true